Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 Late-stage accessibility retrofits

-WCAG 2.1 AA is becoming the standard for corporate training, and for many organizations it's now a legal requirement.
+WCAG 2.1 AA is becoming the default for corporate training, and for many organizations it's now a legal requirement.
 Planned from the start, it adds maybe 10–20% to development cost.
 Added after the course is built, it can force a rebuild of interactive elements.
 That's one reason some vendors quote it as an add-on even when you're going to need it either way.

 Ask upfront whether the quote includes WCAG 2.1 AA compliance, and if it doesn't, ask what it would cost to add.